KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\settings\routes.py:63`

 **Description**:
-The `settings_staff_update` method is designed to update staff settings in the EeazyCRM application, likely involving the modification of user profile details such as uploading a new avatar, while also ensuring that the user has the appropriate access permissions to make these changes.
+The `settings_staff_update` method is likely called by an administrator or manager within the EeazyCRM application to update the settings of a staff member, identified by their 'user_id'.
+It may involve uploading a new avatar and checking access permissions.

 ---